nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ```

-Now that Nginx Agent is installed, configured for your Config Sync Group, it should appear in the Instances and <NAME-sync-group-vm>.
+Now that NGINX Agent is installed, configured for your Config Sync Group, it should appear in the Instances and <NAME-sync-group-vm>.
 There are a couple of modifications you should make to get the most out of this installation.

 <br>

 ## Enable NGINX Plus Dashboard and API

-The Nginx Plus Dashboard and API is where Nginx exposes all of the over 240 metrics available.
+The NGINX Plus Dashboard and API is where NGINX exposes all of the over 240 metrics available.
 These include:
 - HTTP requests/responses
 - TLS session metrics
 - TCP connection metrics
 - Healthcheck success, failures, servers up/down
 - Response Time for both HTTP and TCP upstreams
-- Nginx Caching Ram/Disk usage, Cache Hit Ratio
+- NGINX Caching Ram/Disk usage, Cache Hit Ratio
-- Nginx DNS resolver
+- NGINX DNS resolver
-- Nginx Worker metrics
+- NGINX Worker metrics
 - And others

-You can do this in the One Console - in the Config Sync Group, click on the Configuration tab, then Edit.
+You can do this in the NGINX One Console - in the Config Sync Group, click on the Configuration tab, then Edit.
 Click the Add file button, and create `/etc/nginx/conf.d/dashboard.conf`.
 Use the example provide here, just copy/paste:

 ```nginx
 # NGINX Plus Basics, Nov 2024